jazzlife/jump/readme.md

 #### Meta Manager

-Meta Manager is a Class wich helps to add meta tags to the Application.
+Meta Manager is a class wich helps to add meta tags to the Application a lot faster.

 ###### Usage: